DIY Campervan Conversion on a Tiny Budget in Less Than 1 Week

 In this article, we have laid out exactly how we built our DIY camper van fast and cheap so you can follow in our footsteps and find out for yourself why living in a van is the best.

-Our camper van conversion was cute, functional, comfortable, and it felt like home.
+Our budget van conversion was cute, functional, comfortable, and it felt like home.
 We made it fast and cheap with few tools.
-But luxurious it was not.
+But it was nowhere near luxurious.

 Cheap and easy DIY Campervan conversion